Every investment comes with risks. Usually, the higher those risks are, the higher the potential yield.

 Assessing the true value of a property can be tricky in today’s market.
 Some investors use the “drive-by” appraisal method, in which the appraiser takes photos of the property from the street without entering the interior.
-However, if there are any concerns about the property, or if you need to verify substantial improvements that will affect its value, you may need to perform a full appraisal.
+If there are any concerns about the property or if you need to verify substantial improvements that will affect its value, you may need to perform a full appraisal.

 What is the loan-to-value ratio?